nakaz/rest-shop-api/README.md

 ##Things to do (Aug 1, 2015):

 1. Validate name and quantity input for correct datatypes.
+1. Fix "user-error" incorrect submissions in new orders forms.
 1. Clean up front-end code.